Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/UI Customisation.md

 Stirling PDF allows straightforward customization of the application name and appearance to make Stirling PDF your own.

 ## Application Name Settings
-These settings control the visible application name:
+This setting controls the application name:
-- `appName` - The visible application name for your instance
-- `homeDescription` - The description displayed on the homepage that first greets the user
 - `appNameNavbar` - Used as the browser tab title and as the issuer name shown in authenticator apps for two-factor (TOTP) login.
 Despite its name it is not shown in the navigation bar (which displays the logo), so do not leave it blank if you use TOTP.
 Empty falls back to "Stirling PDF".

 ## Show update notifications